qmk/qmk_firmware/keyboards/gherkin/keymaps/wanleg/readme.md

 4. Open Command Prompt and run the following (substituting "com7" with whatever port you saw earlier)

 `avrdude -p atmega32u4 -P com7  -c avr109  -U flash:w:YOURHEX.hex`

+# Pro Micro Reset Button
+The standard "RESET" keycode doesn't put the ProMicro into DFU mode, so per this [reddit post](https://www.reddit.com/r/MechanicalKeyboards/comments/4oyue5/help_tmk_reboot_to_flash_mode_bootloader_on_the/d4h9t1p/), the necessary code has been inserted into my keymap.c.
+Now, instead of using "RESET" I use "KC_FN0" and I can re-flash without having to short the reset pin on the ProMicro.

+[ ] try adding "BOOTLOADER = caterina" to rules.mk to see if that fixes "RESET" instead [ ] try adding "#define CATERINA_BOOTLOADER" to config.h to see if that fixes "RESET" instead